aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-conversion/to-tiff/_index.md

 ## Conclusion
 In this tutorial we covered everything you need to know to perform **java document conversion** from XPS to TIFF, from setting up the environment to fine‑tuning `tiff save options`.
 With Aspose.Page Java you can also build **batch XPS conversion** pipelines that process dozens or hundreds of files automatically.

-## Frequently Asked Questions
+## Frequently asked questions
 ### Can I use Aspose.Page for Java without a license?
 While you can obtain a temporary license for evaluation, a valid license is required for production use.
-Get your license [here](https://purchase.aspose.com/buy).
+Get your license [Aspose.Page Java license purchase page](https://purchase.aspose.com/buy).

 ### Are there any limitations on the size of XPS files for conversion?
 Aspose.Page for Java handles documents of various sizes, but it’s advisable to test with larger files in your specific environment.